Can I Move to Japan Without a Job?

 You won’t be able to start working in Japan on a tourist visa.

-Once you have found a job, you will need to apply for a working visa.
+Once you have found a job, you must apply for a working visa.
 This will allow you to legally extend your stay.

 Because of this, you will usually need to go back home while the paperwork is finalized.
-This can be a good time to get prepared for your trip to Japan.
+This can be a good time to prepare for your trip to Japan.

 Sometimes, these working visas can last for either one or three years.
-At the end of this time, you’ll need to apply for an extension.
+You’ll need to apply for an extension at the end of this time.

 Requirements to Get a Work Visa